pattern-lab/patternlab-node/packages/plugin-tab/README.md

 ## Enabling / Disabling the Plugin

-After install, you may manually enable or disable the plugin by finding the `plugin-node-tab` key within your main Pattern Lab project's `patternlab-config.json` file and setting the `enabled` flag.
+After install, you may manually enable or disable the plugin by finding the `@pattern-lab/plugin-tab` key within your main Pattern Lab project's `patternlab-config.json` file and setting the `enabled` flag.
 In the future this will be possible via CLI.